🚀 NEW: Stop copying generic prompts. Learn the 7-part formula to build your own.Get the Ultimate Guide →

 💡 Expert Advice & Considerations

-Don't waste time trying to use AI to generate entire lesson plans from scratch; instead, focus on using it to augment specific components, such as creating realistic scenario-based training exercises or analyzing large datasets to inform instructional content.
+It is incredibly dangerous to trust the AI to generate entire lesson plans from scratch; instead, focus on using it to augment specific components, such as creating realistic scenario-based training exercises or analyzing large datasets to inform instructional content.

 Advanced Prompt Library